 Evidence

 Evidence in criminal cases can put someone in prison.
 Getting it right matters.
 Getting away with it matters even more to the perpetrator.
-The Wikipedia article on Eyewitness identification is especially important.
+The Wikipedia article on Eyewitness Identification is especially important.
 It is what persuades jurors most and what is most likely to be wrong.
-See Evidence as well.
-Robert Henderson gives comprehensive advice in Police, Law And You
+See Evidence ex Wiki as well.
+Robert Henderson gives comprehensive advice in Police, Law And You.

 Computers And Filth